 An hour later Tibbets handed his control over to his bombardier, Major Thomas Ferebee.
 And on 8:15 am Little Boy containing about 65kg of Uranium-235 was released and took 44.4 seconds to fall from the aircraft to detonate at a height of about 1,900 feet (580 m) above the city.

-People below described it as a blinding flash light followed by a loud booming sound.
+People below described it as a blinding flashlight followed by a loud booming sound.
 70,000-80,000 civilians died with 20,000 Japanese military personnel at the time of the blast and more 70,000 were injured by the blast and resultant firestorm.
-Everything was burned in the radius of 2 kilometers.
+Everything was burned in a radius of 2 kilometers.

 The message soon reached Japan stating that more Japanese cities would face a similar fate in the absence of immediate acceptance of the terms of the Potsdam Declaration and emphatically urged civilians to evacuate major cities.
 On 9th August the Soviet Union officially declared war on Japan.

-No indication of surrender from Japan, they proceeded with dropping another bomb on Nagasaki on 11th but due to poor flying conditions it was rescheduled two days prior on 9th August.
+No indication of surrender from Japan, they proceeded with dropping another bomb on Nagasaki on the 11th but due to poor flying conditions, it was rescheduled two days prior on 9th August.

-Nagasaki which a trade off of Kyoto was major port and one of the largest ship building and repair center of Japan the Major companies in the city were Mitsubishi Shipyards, Electrical Shipyards, Arms Plant, and Steel and Arms Works, which employed about 90 percent of the city’s labor force and city’s industries, with its population was estimated to be 263,000 including 9,000 Japanese soldier.
+Nagasaki which a trade-off of Kyoto was a major port and one of the largest shipbuilding and repair center of Japan the Major companies in the city were Mitsubishi Shipyards, Electrical Shipyards, Arms Plant, and Steel and Arms Works, which employed about 90 percent of the city’s labor force and city’s industries, with its population was estimated to be 263,000 including 9,000 Japanese soldiers.

-The Hiroshima and Nagasaki bombing were the only use of nuclear bombs in World War II and hence the war came to an end on 19th September 1945.
+The Hiroshima and Nagasaki bombing was the only use of nuclear bombs in World War II and hence the war came to an end on 19th September 1945.